Now the feast of the Jews, the Feast of Booths, was near.John 7:2(NASB)

 As with all feasts of the Lord, Tabernacles had a special significance.
 It pointed to the time when God would come to earth to live among His people.
 He would first come as the Passover Lamb Who takes away the sin of the World.
 He would come as the Living Water, the Bread of Life, and the First-fruit from the Dead.
 He would come as King of the Jews and Saviour of the world, "He came into the world which was made through Him, but the world did not know Him."

 He came to His own people, but they did not receive Him.
 He came to His promised inheritance, but they refused to recognise their King and Saviour.
 He came to His own city, but the rulers there hated him and sought to kill Him.
 Finally, they crucified Him on a wooden cross - yet He was innocent of all their accusations.

 Heavenly Father, I praise and thank You for the Word of truth and for opening Scripture to my understanding.
-Thank You that Jesus came to earth and was prepared to suffer the sneering taunts and shocking accusations from His own family members and His own nation, and to die on the Cross so that by grace through faith I might believe on His name and be saved.
-Thank You that Jesus came to live among His people and despite being rejected and crucified, is coming back to set up His eternal kingdom on earth.
+Thank You that Jesus came to earth and was prepared to suffer the sneering taunts and shocking accusations from His own family members and His own nation, to die on the Cross so that by grace through faith I might believe on His name and be saved.
+Thank You that despite being rejected and crucified, Jesus is coming back to set up His eternal kingdom on earth.
 Give me a greater understanding of Your plans and purposes for mankind, and may I live and work for Your greater praise and glory.
 This I ask in Jesus' name, AMEN.